 Proposal Submission and Deadline

-Submit a proposal via email as Microsoft Word document (.doc or .docx) attachment.
-Email your proposal to Kelly Dooling to arrive no later than 5:00 p.m.
-Pacific Daylight Time on June 15, 2018.
+Email your proposal as a Microsoft Word document (.doc or .docx) attachment to Kelly Dooling by 5:00 p.m.
+Pacific Daylight Time on June 15, 2019.

 Applicants are strongly encouraged to read the FAQ page before preparing and submitting proposals.
 Responses to these questions include tips for preparing a strong proposal.